LCypherus/pnp-bot-2.0/README.md

 - Set welcome message

 # In progress
+- Add ticket role id's by database fetch
+-- Administrator role
+-- Moderator role
-- Dynamic Create Table command
+- Create the ticket category/channels by command + add roles to the system???
+- Ticket system

 # In progress
-Blabla